Electronic Records: What You Need to Know Image

 The Real Estate Council of Alberta (RECA) has recently received numerous inquiries regarding electronic record storage requirements.

-Industry professionals must make sure they handle electronic records according to the Real Estate Act and Real Estate Act Rules.
+Licensees must make sure they handle electronic records according to the Real Estate Act and Real Estate Act Rules.
 Section 82 of the Real Estate Act Rules ensures industry professionals maintain the integrity and security of electronic records.
-Industry professionals should confirm compliance with the Personal Information Protection Act as well.
+Industry professionals should confirm compliance with Alberta’s Personal Information Protection Act as well as the federal Personal Information Protection and Electronic Documents Act (PIPEDA).

 The following are some of the conditions that must be met when dealing with electronic records: